Updating SL1

 You should store all custom configuration settings for each MariaDB database in the file /etc/siteconfig/mysql.siteconfig.
 If you have added custom settings to the file /etc/my.cnf.d/silo_mysql.cnf, those changes will be overwritten each time you upgrade MariaDB.
 Before upgrading, copy any custom settings to the file /etc/siteconfig/mysql.siteconfig.
 SL1 will save these custom settings and apply them after you upgrade MariaDB.

-Newer versions of SL1 use the command siloupdate upgrade-mariadb to upgrade MariaDB rather than the module_upgrade_mariadb script that is described in this section.
+Versions of SL1 before 12.2.1.1 use the command siloupdate upgrade-mariadb to upgrade MariaDB rather than the module_upgrade_mariadb script that is described in this section.
 If you attempt to use the older command on a newer version of SL1 that no longer supports it, you will get a deprecation message telling you to use the newer command.

 To reduce spurious events, you can put the Database Server in maintenance mode while you upgrade MariaDB.
 For details, see the chapter on Putting the Database Server into Maintenance Mode